heatnoded/Projects/README.md

-# Research-Projects
+# Projects
 Hi!
-My name is Ethan Do, these are all of the research projects I have completed.
+My name is Ethan Do, these are all of the projects I have done.